- Conference Theme

 It may be impossible to tell the story of the conference, or rather the many hundreds of interlocking stories that go to make up the conference, but the documentary photography in this slideshow aims to give a taster of the more serious academic side of the event, as well as the lighter side…

 The Organising Committee of The Asian Conference on Education & International Development (ACEID) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 - Dr Abdul Aziz, Uin Maulana Malik Ibrahim Malang, Indonesia

 - Dr Andri Zainal, Universitas Negeri Medan, Indonesia

 - Professor Avelino Caraan, Jr., Jose Rizal University, The Philippines

 - Dr Bethe Schoenfeld, Western Galilee College, Israel

 - Dr Bonimar Tominez, Nueva Vizcaya State University, Philippines

 - Dr Chung-Wa Naska Law, The Hong Kong Institute of Education, Hong Kong